Remuneration

 Salary scale

-Your salary scale arrangements are set out in the financial terms and conditions in Appendix A to the CAO NU.
+Your salary scale arrangements are set out in the financial terms and conditions (Appendix A to the collective labour agreement).
 In addition to your salary, you are also entitled to a holiday allowance and a year-end bonus.
-Your holiday allowance is equal to 8% of your total salary, and your year-end bonus is 8.3% of the salary you received during the relevant calendar year.
-Article 3.4 of the CAO contains more information on the year-end bonus, and Article 3.11 has more about your holiday allowance.
+Your holiday allowance is equal to 8% of your total salary.
+In November of each year, you will also receive a year-end bonus equal to 8.3% of the salary you received during the relevant calendar year.
+If you have a position in a lower job level within the same organisation, the salary scale for the lower job level will apply to you.
+In this case, the salary will be phased out within five years.
+Read more about the conditions of this phase-out scheme in Article 7.5.
+Article 3.4 of the collective labour agreement contains more information on the year-end bonus, and Article 3.11 has more information about your holiday allowance.

 Job classification